 Failure to comply with public health authority’s orders such as self-quarantine and COVID-19 test may subject to a fine, arrest, revocation of visa or deportation.

 The Korea Immigration Service and the Korean Disease Control and Prevention Agency (KDCA) run Contact Centre Hotlines which provide counselling and interpretation to foreign nationals regarding COVID-19.

 Norwegian Institute of Public Health

-COVID-19 Update by the Ministry of Health and Welfare, Republic of Korea
+COVID-19 Portal by the Ministry of Health and Welfare, Republic of Korea